nabu-platform/nabu-web-page-core/v2/protected/documentation/readme.md

 The root of the template is marked with "isTemplate: true" Any part of the hierarchy that is specifically not a part of the template has "excludeFromTemplate: true"

+TODO:
+- when you release a template, you need to refresh for page builder to pick it up, should add logic to immediately update the available templates
+- be able to update to the latest version of the template, this should copy over the aris styling for all elements and add "new" elements. it should not remove elements that no longer exist but they should be updated to reflect that they are no longer part of the template not entirely sure if we want to automatically move parts of the template

 possilibities:
 - visually mark in the tree when a cell/row is linked to a template (use the ref)